-If there are exceptional circumstances, a student whose work in a course is incomplete at the time of grading will receive a grade of "I." If the work for the course and the procedures for changing a grade are not completed within 10 weeks of the following regular semesters (fall or spring), the "I" automatically converts to the default grade provided by the faculty member.
+If there are exceptional circumstances, a student whose work in a course is incomplete at the time of grading may request a grade of "I." from the course instructor.
+The instructor will complete an Incomplete Grade Form which lists what the student must do to complete the course requirements and a default grade if the student fails to do so.
+If the work for the course and the procedures for changing a grade are not completed within 10 weeks of the following regular semesters (fall or spring), the "I" automatically converts to the default grade provided by the faculty member.
 (Grades of "I" received at the end of the spring semester would automatically become the default grade at the end of the fall semester.)